Singer ‘New Family’ (12,12K) Sewing Machines

 The New Family Model 12 machines had a transverse boat shaped shuttle and used round shank straight needles which were designated as Class 12x1.

 Over their long production run there were several minor modifications made to the machine.
 The most significant of which was the transfer of the tension adjuster screw from the front of the faceplate to the top.
-Earlier examples utilised a pivotting lever for disengaging the drive to the machine, whilst later ones had a stop motion button which had to be pulled and twisted to disengage the drive dog from the main shaft.
+Earlier examples did not have any stop motion system to disconnect the drive from the balance wheel to the machine during bobbin winding.
+After that they utilised a pivotting lever for disengaging the drive to the machine, whilst later still they changed to a stop motion button which had to be pulled and twisted to disengage the drive from the main shaft.

 Early machines have two serial numbers; the largest of these is the one used for dating the machine.
 During its evolution the bed shape was changed from the fiddle base design to the more modern rectangular shape.